 Figure 8 Recommended metal land pattern for SHT2x.
 Values in mm.
-Die pad (centre pad) may be left floating or be connected to ground, NC pads shall be left floating.
+Die pad (centre pad) and NC pads shall be left floating.
 The outer dotted line represents the outer dimension of the DFN package.

 For solder paste printing a laser-cut, stainless steel stencil with electro-polished trapezoidal walls and with 0.125mm stencil thickness is recommended.
 For the I/O pads the stencil apertures should be 0.1mm longer than PCB pads and positioned with 0.1mm offset away from the centre of the package.
 The die pad aperture should cover about 70 - 90% of the pad area - say up to 1.4mm x 2.3mm centered on the thermal land area.
 It can also be split in two openings.